 The International Communication division was launched in 1965.
 The division’s main focus has been the study of processes and effects of mass communication in the international arena.
 With increasing globalization and rapid technological convergence, and shifting geopolitical realities, the division has expanded its interests that now span the discourses of international and global as they pertain to journalism and media.
 The division publishes “International Communication Research Journal.”
 A full list of current officers is available.

-The Mass Communication and Society Division (MC&S) spans both traditional disciplines, such as advertising, public relations and journalism, and newer, convergent areas of study.
+The Mass Communication and Society division (MC&S) spans both traditional disciplines, such as advertising, public relations and journalism, and newer, convergent areas of study.
 We also encourage a variety of methodological approaches to the study of media and its many societal influences.
-One of the largest and most active of the AEJMC divisions, MC&S showcases faculty and graduate student research and teaching, offering competitive research awards for faculty and graduate students and showcasing best practices by top teachers in the field.
-The division also publishes Mass Communication & Society, a well-known quarterly research journal published by Taylor and Francis Group.
-See Mass Communication & Society – Research You Can Use.
+One of the largest and most active of the AEJMC divisions, MC&S promotes research, teaching, and professional freedom and responsibility, as well as typically co-sponsoring AEJMC’s annual midwinter conference.
+Our division is also known for the generous recognition it provides to both faculty and graduate students, such as research grants, top teaching awards, dissertation award, and our service award.
+The division also publishes Mass Communication & Society, a well-known research journal published by Taylor and Francis Group.
 A full list of current officers is available.
 Click on the division name above to visit the division’s website.

 The Minorities and Communication division (MAC) is committed to advancing research, teaching and professional freedom and responsibility scholarship and initiatives that explore the relationship between racial and ethnic minorities and mass communication.
 Our programming and service center on critical economic, political, legal, ethical, and social issues that define the role racial and ethnic minorities have played, and are playing, in media and mass communication education.
 As such, MAC also has a pragmatic aim to promote cultural literacy and diversity among academics, professionals, and students, and to heighten knowledge and strengthen skill sets to manage the complexities and respond to the disparities that manifest in a multicultural media landscape.
 A full list of current officers is available.
 Click on the division name above to visit the division’s website.

-The Newspaper and Online News Division (formerly named the Newspaper Division) examines key concerns facing journalism education, the newspaper industry and society; topics include ethics, new technology, readership, minority recruitment and the media’s role in society.
+The Newspaper & Online News division (formerly named the Newspaper Division) examines key concerns facing journalism education, the newspaper industry and society; topics include ethics, new technology, readership, minority recruitment and the media’s role in society.
 Publishes Newspaper Research Journal and a newsletter.
 Visit the Newspaper Research Journal Website: http://www.newspaperresearchjournal.org/.
 See Newspaper Research Journal – Research You Can Use.
+The division maintains a blog-style home page at http://aejmc.us/news (with RSS feed) and an archival home page at http://aejmc.net/newspaper.
 A full list of current officers is available.
 Click on the division name above to visit the division’s website.

-AEJMC’s Public Relations Division is the largest organization of public relations educators in the world.
+AEJMC’s Public Relations division is the largest organization of public relations educators in the world.
 Its 500+ members represent institutions of higher learning in the United States and about two dozen countries around the world.
 The Public Relations Division advances public relations teaching, research, and professional freedom and responsibility through: research paper competitions for faculty and graduate students at its annual convention; sponsorship of Journal of Public Relations Research; discussions, faculty paper competitions, and a monograph series related to teaching public relations; a quarterly membership newsletter; special programs to promote international research by graduate students and diversity among prospective educators; and liaison with professionals in the field.
 A full list of current officers is available.
 Click on the division name above to visit the division’s website.
+Also see the PR Division GUIDE TO MEMBERSHIP.